Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/2-add-photo-uploads.md

 	- **app.py**, which holds the Python code that drives the site
 	- **templates/index.html**, which contains the site's home page
-	- **static/main.css**, which contains the CSS that dresses up the home page
+	- **static/main.css**, which contains CSS to dress up the home page
 	- **static/banner.jpg**, which contains the Web-site banner
 	- **static/placeholder.jpg**, which contains a placeholder image for photos that have yet to be uploaded